Best Beef Recipes is an Amazon Associate. We receive compensation for purchases made through affiliate links.

-You will also need the ingredients to make empanada dough, or use premade pie dough or Goya discos.
-We love using discos – they make homemade empanadas recipes so easy!
+You will also need the ingredients to make Puerto Rican empanada dough, or use premade pie dough or Goya empanada dough (discos).
+We love using discos - they make homemade empanadas recipes so easy!

 If you're making it at home, this empanada dough recipe works similarly to pie crust.
 It's flaky and delicious.
 Plus, it's super easy to make!
 If you have the time, try making your own dough - it's worth giving it a try.

 The ingredients to make the dough are very simple: all-purpose flour, butter, egg, water, and salt.
 That's it!

 To simplify making your pastelillos de carne, you can use Goya discos instead of making your own empanada dough.